BlueCrystal/snmp-interface-walk/README.md

 </pre></li>

-<u>This script was more or less written by <a href="https://github.com/liliff" lae</a> and <a href="https://github.com/Fugiman fugiman"</a> after bugging them night after night.
-I just threw in other commands I needed.</ui>
+<u>This script was more or less written by @liliff and @Fugiman after bugging them night after night.
+I just threw in other commands I needed.</u>